Transferring files

 [MY_USER_NAME@CLUSTER_NAME ~]$ git clone https://github.com/test/HelloWorld.git

-It will be saved into the current directory with the new folder having the name of the repository, so “HelloWorld” in this case.
+It will be saved into the current directory with the new folder having the name of the repository, so `HelloWorld`` in this case.

 Transferring files

-Transferring single files and folders with rsync
+Transferring single files and folders

-[user@laptop ~]$ rsync -avz /path/to/local/file username@login-1.fram.sigma2.no:/path/to/remote/directory
+[user@laptop ~]$ scp /path/to/local/file username@saga.sigma2.no:/path/to/remote/directory

+The example is for the saga cluster.
 Replace /path/to/local/file with the path to the file on your local machine, username with your username on the cluster, and /path/to/remote/directory with the path to the remote directory where you want to store the file.

 An example: